Why Should We Backup System State for Windows 2008?

 It has a simple operating interface and you can backup Windows Server 2018 with a few steps.
 Get the tool and follow the steps below to create system state backup in Windows 2008 R2.

 Step 1.
-Click Backup tab, you can see System Backup, it can also do Disk Backup, Partition Backup, File Backup, and File Sync.
+Click Backup tab and select System Backup.
+It can also do Disk Backup, Partition Backup, File Backup, and File Sync.

-The Schedule Backup option provides an advanced setting that allows you to do Full Backup, Incremental Backup and Differential Backup.
-With the help of Incremental and Differential backup, you don’t have to do full backup one after another, because AOMEI Backupper will only backup the changed and modified data since the latest backup.
+a) Click Schedule to specify a time to run the system backup task, such as daily, weekly, or monthly.
+Under the Advanced tab, you are allowed to do Full Backup, Incremental Backup and Differential Backup.
+If you choose Incremental or Differential backup, AOMEI Backupper will only backup the changed and modified data since the latest backup.

-Step 3.
+Step 4.
 After all the settings, click Start Backup to prompt the process.
 It will take a few minutes, and it depends on the size of the system partition.
-When it reaches 100%, click Finish, and you have already backup system sate for Windows 2008.
+When it reaches 100%, click Finish, and you have already backup system state for Server 2008.

 AOMEI Backupper Server is the optimal choice for Windows Server 2008 system state backup, on top of that, it is fully compatible with all Windows operating systems, such as Windows Server 2003, Windows Server 2012 and Windows 10/8.1/8/7/Vista/XP, both 32 bit and 64 bit.